Elsie Johnson (Née Pearce) – Born 18th May 1913 – Died 22nd Jan 2015 Aged 101.5

 Rushes grew abundantly around the pond’s edges, which we made a hobby of platting and making into mats and tiny baskets.

 In winter, when frozen, it became a great attraction to numerous children from near and far who would slide on it, and several young people from the larger houses came to skate and even ski from Mr Phillips’ woods adjoining Hurland Lane, finishing their run on the frozen pond.”

-Elsie grew up with and attended the Village school, Headley School, with her brothers, Fred and Eric and her sister Mabel.
+Growing up Elsie attended the Village school, Headley School, with her brothers, Fred and Eric and her sister Mabel.

 We can only guess from these pictures that she liked to be the center of attention as child or she was genuinely liked by everyone, which i think was more likely.
 She can be seen here in several school photos.

 wikipedia – “The Pageant of Empire was a set of historical pageants, directed by pageant master Frank Lascelles on behalf of the British government, for the huge British Empire Exhibition held at the Empire Stadium (later Wembley Stadium) in 1924.
 The Exhibition was opened on 23 April, and the Pageant was performed between 21 July and 30 August.
 Its full title was The Pageant of Empire: An Historical Epic.John Owen Smith – Headley Historian”